-Psychotic disorders commonly found in people at their late teens or early thirties and equally affects men and women.
-This illness are often genetic like other mental disorders people who have a family member who suffers from this illness are generally more likely to develop it than those who don’t.
-These disorders are related to the hyper activity of chemicals in the brain that are vital to normal functioning.
+Psychotic disorders commonly found in people in their late teens or early thirties and equally affects men and women.
+This illness is often genetic like other mental disorders people who have a family member who suffers from this illness are generally more likely to develop it than those who don’t.
+These disorders are related to the hyperactivity of chemicals in the brain that is vital to normal functioning.
 Those who have experienced fatal brain injury during development or childhood are at higher risk of developing the condition.

 Here are some symptoms of psychotic disorder:

 Schizophrenia.
 Literally meaning “split brain.”
 Schizophrenia is a type of psychosis that’s characterized by persistent — longer than six months — psychotic symptoms that are generally accompanied by a decline in the ability to function in society.